Liko/module-one-final-project-guidelines-london-web-100719/README.md

 # :train: Trivial Tube Quiz :train:

 How well do you think you know the London Underground?
-The Trivial Tube Quiz will put your Tube knowledge to the test.
+The Trivial Tube Quiz will put your Tube knowledge to the test!

 ![demogif](https://s3.gifyu.com/images/demogifv2.gif)

-:rotating_light: Mind the Gap! :rotating_light:
+:rotating_light: Mind the Gap :rotating_light:

 &nbsp;